-Unless otherwise specified, any statement of optional behavior in this specification that is prescribed using the terms SHOULD or SHOULD NOT implies product behavior in accordance with the SHOULD or SHOULD NOT prescription.
-Unless otherwise specified, the term MAY implies that the product does not follow the prescription.
+Unless otherwise specified, any statement of optional behavior in this specification that is prescribed using the terms "SHOULD" or "SHOULD NOT" implies product behavior in accordance with the SHOULD or SHOULD NOT prescription.
+Unless otherwise specified, the term "MAY" implies that the product does not follow the prescription.

-<1> Section 1.3: Windows implementations of the Group Policy file share repository is a system volume (SYSVOL) share on the Group Policy server.
+<1> Section 1.3: A Windows implementation of the Group Policy file share repository is a system volume (SYSVOL) share on the Group Policy server.